French vs Italian: Should You Learn French or Italian in 2026?

 Both French and Italian assign gender to nouns (masculine or feminine), and adjectives have to agree with the nouns they modify.

-In Italian, most masculine nouns end in -o and feminine nouns end in -a, which gives you a helpful hint.
+- In Italian, most masculine nouns end in -o and feminine nouns end in -a, which gives you a helpful hint.
 "Il ragazzo" (the boy) uses the masculine article, while "la ragazza" (the girl) uses the feminine article.
 Pretty straightforward.

-French gender feels more arbitrary.
+- French gender feels more arbitrary.
 "Le livre" (the book) is masculine, "la table" (the table) is feminine, and there's no obvious pattern to help you remember.
 You just have to learn the gender along with each noun.

-Vocabulary: friends and false friends
+Vocabulary: Friends and false friends

 Since French and Italian share 89% lexical similarity, you'll recognize tons of words once you start learning either language.

-Cognates make learning easier
+Cognates make learning Italian and French easier

 If you know "family" in English, you can guess "famiglia" in Italian and "famille" in French.
 "University" becomes "università" and "université."
 These cognates give you a massive head start.

-For English speakers, French actually has an advantage here because English borrowed thousands of French words after the Norman Conquest in 1066.
+For English speakers, French has an advantage here because English borrowed thousands of French words after the Norman Conquest in 1066.
 Words like "restaurant," "ballet," "entrepreneur," and "rendezvous" are straight-up French.

 Italian has fewer direct cognates with English, but the ones you do encounter tend to be in specialized areas like music (allegro, piano, opera) and food (pasta, pizza, espresso).